 Boardwalks and paved paths will take you by some amazing geothermal features along with plenty of interpretive signs explaining what exactly it is you’re looking at.

-7. Biscuit Basin
+7. See the Wonders of Biscuit Basin

 Biscuit Basin is a great spot to get away from the crowded areas and enjoy a lesser-known and beautiful geyser basin.